 MW152 was abandoned in October 2018 in order for the Tennessee Valley Authority to construct a new process water basin.
 Another location has been selected for installation of a new well once construction activities have been completed.
-This new well will be MW583 and will be included in the annual group of MWs once it has been installed.
+This new well will be MW583 and will be included in the annual sampling program once it has been installed.